The Difference Between Dementia and Alzheimer’s

 Although there’s no cure for Alzheimer’s disease, there are several options to help manage the symptoms.
 And as there are Alzheimer’s vs. dementia differences in the symptoms and signs, there are differences in these options, as well.

 A promising new player is an experimental drug that reinforces damaged brain cells.
 The novel drug, part of the dementia medications, and based on the benzodiazepine-like amid ligands, was patented recently.
 It has raised hopes for dealing with memory loss, poor decision-making, and other mental impairments.
 Clinical trials are expected to start within two years after the drug has proven safe and effective at preventing memory lapses.

 Furthermore, researchers believe that this particular medication, part of the dementia drugs, can reverse failing memory by targeting specific cells involved in learning and memory and rejuvenating them.
 Thus, they suggest that this new drug, a derivative of benzodiazepine, could prevent memory loss at the beginning of Alzheimer’s and potentially delay its onset for adults aged above 55 years.

 Dementia and Alzheimer’s Prevention

-Individuals who have genetic mutations attributed to the early-onset development of Alzheimer’s disease account for less than 1%, but they are the most likely to develop it.
+There are many ongoing trials regarding the prevention of dementia and Alzheimer’s.
+Individuals with genetic mutations attributed to the early-onset development of Alzheimer’s disease account for less than 1%, but they are the most likely to develop it.

-Though there’s no certain method to prevent dementia, the evidence is strong that people can decrease their risk by making fundamental lifestyle changes.
+Though there’s no particular method to prevent dementia, the evidence is strong that people can decrease their risk by making fundamental lifestyle changes.
 Keeping their brains active, getting regular physical exercise, and consuming a healthy diet may lessen the risk of developing Alzheimer’s and other kinds of dementia.